BenRamo06/PySpark/README.md

 	Storage --> HDFS (Hadoop Distruibed File System)
 					- Block Structured file system
 					- Files is divided into blocks across cluster
-					- 128 MB is default block storage
+					- 128 MB is default configuration block size

 					- What if a data node crashes?
 					  Do we lose this piece of data?